4 Traditional Muay Thai styles of fighting

 It allows throws and some limited grappling techniques which changes the overall flow of the fight

-Defensive techniques of Muay Chaiya are not very widely taught in the gyms.
+The defensive techniques of Muay Chaiya are not very widely taught in gyms.
 Modern ring Muay Thai is based on offensive fighting techniques.
-Muay Chaiya is considered to be one of the "softer" Muay Thai styles.
+Muay Chaiya is considered one of the "softer" Muay Thai styles.

 Muay Tha Sao

-Is a Muay Thai style which originates in North Thailand.
+Is is a Muay Thai style that originates from North Thailand.

 This style values speed and agility the most.